Hiroshima: World War II and the atomic bombing (1939–1945)

 During World War II, the Second General Army and Chūgoku Regional Army was headquartered in Hiroshima, and the Army Marine Headquarters was located at Ujina port.
 The city also had large depots of military supplies, and was a key center for shipping.

 The bombing of Tokyo and other cities in Japan during World War II caused widespread destruction and hundreds of thousands of civilian deaths.
 There were no such air raids on Hiroshima.
 However, a real threat existed and was recognized.
 To protect against potential firebombings in Hiroshima, school children aged 11–14 years were mobilized to demolish houses and create firebreaks.

 On Monday, August 6, 1945, at 8:15 a.m.
-(Hiroshima time), the American Boeing B-29 Superfortress, the Enola Gay, flown by Paul Tibbets (23 February 1915 – 1 November 2007), dropped the nuclear weapon "Little Boy" on Hiroshima, directly killing at least 70,000 people, including thousands of Korean slave laborers.
+(Hiroshima time), an American Boeing B-29 Superfortress, the Enola Gay, flown by Paul Tibbets (23 February 1915 – 1 November 2007), dropped the nuclear weapon "Little Boy" on Hiroshima, directly killing at least 70,000 people, including thousands of Korean slave laborers.
 Fewer than 10% of the casualties were military.
 By the end of the year, injury and radiation brought the total number of deaths to 90,000–140,000.
 The population before the bombing was around 345,000.
 About 70% of the city's buildings were destroyed, and another 7% severely damaged.

 The public release of film footage of the city following the attack, and some of the Atomic Bomb Casualty Commission research on the human effects of the attack, were restricted during the occupation of Japan, and much of this information was censored until the signing of the Treaty of San Francisco in 1951, restoring control to the Japanese.